Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Modular Arithmetic Problems/K _ Number of solutions to Modular Equations.md

-/*
-Number of solutions to Modular Equations
+# Number of solutions to Modular Equations

 Given A and B, the task is to find the number of possible values that X can take such that the given modular equation (A mod X) = B holds good Here, X is also called a solution of the modular equation

-Input : A = 26, B = 2
-Output : 6
+Input : A = 26, B = 2 , Output : 6

-Explanation
+Explanation :
 X can be equal to any of {3, 4, 6, 8, 12, 24} as A modulus any of these values equals 2 i. e., (26 mod 3) = (26 mod 4)
 = (26 mod 6) = (26 mod 8) = .... = 2

-Input : 21 5
-Output : 2
-Explanation
-X can be equal to any of {8, 16} as A modulus any of these values equals 5 i.e. (21 mod
-8) = (21 mod 16) = 5

 If we carefully analyze the equation A mod X = B its easy to note that if (A = B)